IsaacSchemm/webrtc-permissions-ui-toggle/README.md

 select a particular camera, mic, screen, or window to share, you'll have to use another web browser (like Firefox.)

+Sites that use H.264 as a video codec instead of VP8 might not work properly in SeaMonkey 2.49.x.
+This problem is not specific to SeaMonkey; Firefox 52 ESR has the same issue.

 If the SeaMonkey Add-ons site is down, check the [Releases](https://github.com/IsaacSchemm/webrtc-permissions-ui-toggle/releases) section on GitHub for the most recent .xpi file.

-Web developers: if you expect to get visitors using SeaMonkey on your WebRTC app, check out the script in the override-check folder.